SimpsonRoss/ce-gitops-argocd/README.md

 [Video on seeing change reflected in ArgoCD](https://cloud-engineering-learners-media.s3.eu-west-2.amazonaws.com/argocd/argocd_state_sync.mp4)

-📷 - Remember to take a some screenshots for your solutions file
+📷 - Remember to take some screenshots for your solutions file

 ## Extension exercise

 ### Your own image and rolling out a change

-You'll see there is a folder called **my-app** and the YAML files in there are empty.

-Try populating those files in order to deploy one of your own containers, such as the Java Spring boot app, to your cluster via ArgoCD.

-To help guide you, you will need:

-- Make sure you have pushed your image to your own container registry.
-You could do this with CircleCI if you have completed that task.

-- Make sure ArgoCD port forwarding is enabled, log in to ArgoCD and set up a **New App**

-- Point that project at the **my-app** directory

-## Submission process

-1. Fork this repository

-2. Remember to commit and push regularly to your repository

-3. Complete the SOLUTION.md

-4. Share link to your repository as indicated
+Create a directory and some .yaml files for your suite of smart home apps and get them deployed using GitOps and ArgoCD, with what you've learned so far.

 ## Further reading